kieubo90/Hive-Projects/README.md

-# Hive-Projects Net_practice not done
+# Hive-Projects Net_practice, Minishell not done

 These are Hive's projects base learning.